BitMart/howto/01-server.md

 you'll be maxed out on memory.
 I recommend small at minimum, medium is great though.
 (Roughly $20-30/mo.)

 Next we'll need to setup your new instances.
-Move on to http://github.com/bitmart/howto/02-server-setup.md
+Move on to [02 - Server Config](https://github.com/BitMart/howto/blob/master/02-server-config.md)